colinjeremie/MusicQuizz/README.md

 ## Synopsis

-Will you find it is a blind test game which is based on the Deezer API
+Music quizz is a blind test game which is based on the SDK offered by Deezer

 ## Installation